Finding a Top Financial Advisor Firm in Connecticut

 Bradley, Foster & Sargent emphasizes diversification across asset classes and investment types so a large portion of your money isn’t tied up in any one area.
 The firm claims that it typically holds around 20 stock positions in its clients’ accounts, though this number can vary depending on the amount of assets in the account.

-Though the firm’s client base is nearly void of non-high-net-worth individuals, there is not a minimum amount of investable assets required to open an account.
-The fee-only firm is located in Westport.
+There is not a minimum amount of investable assets required to open an account.
+This fee-only financial advisor firm is located in Westport.

 Northeast Financial Consultants, Inc. Background

-Elwood Davis, the firm’s current president, owns 100% of Northeast Financial Consultants, Inc. Davis has been in the financial services industry for almost 40 years.
-The firm was created in 1983, making it the oldest firm on this list.
+NFC Holdings, Inc. owns Northeast Financial Consultants, which recently restructured to an LLC.
+Elwood Davis, manager has been in the financial services industry for around 40 years.
+The firm was created in 1983.

 Being that this firm is a family office that looks to manage its clients’ assets holistically, the firm’s advisors offer a wide range of services.
 Estate planning, insurance analysis, retirement planning, cash flow planning, tax mitigation and charitable giving are at the forefront of Northeast Financial Consultants’ offerings.